DanielleYasso/where-the-truck/README.md

 Overview
 ----------------

-Where The Truck? features an interactive map showing the most recently updated location for each food truck.
+Where The Truck? features an interactive map showing the most recently updated location for each food truck in the database.

 <h4>The map:</h4>
 <ul>